quchen/articles/fbut.md

 ``(a `op`)`` is not ``\x -> a `op` x``
 --------------------------------------

-These two forms are seemingly identical, but there is a subtle difference.
+These two forms are seemingly identical, but there is a subtle difference in GHC.
 The first one is just sugar for `op a`, while the second one is a lambda (and not direct application of `op`).
 This leads to different strictness properties in the presence of ⊥:

 ```haskell
 > let op = undefined